Meet us at ShopTalk Europe, Booth L46

 Group Keywords

-When your content touches on multiple related search queries, you can rank for an entire cluster rather than just one phrase.
+You can use this to your advantage and create content that’s optimized for multiple related queries, which helps you rank for the entire cluster.
 For example, a single blog post on “The Best Free Project Management Tools for Small Teams” could target several keywords at once.

 Target Achievable Keywords